Is the $\Lambda$CDM Model in Crisis?: Results

+The $(\omega_0, \omega_a)$ are determined within a finite redshift interval, and extending them to all epochs does not always reflect the actual physical evolution.
+Consequently, even non-phantom models can yield best-fit $(\omega_0, \omega_a)$ values that appear to cross $\omega = -1$ when the CPL form is extrapolated beyond the fitted range.
+This apparent crossing arises from the limits of the parameterization rather than from a genuine phantom transition~\cite{wolf2023underdetermination,shlivko2024assessing,wolf2024scant,cortes2024interpreting}.
+Also, the regions of the $(\omega_0, \omega_a)$ plane associated with apparent phantom behavior are not limited to multi-field Quintom constructions.
+Recent work shows that single-field DE models with non-minimal couplings to gravity can also produce stable phantom-like behavior and populate similar regions favored by current data~\cite{wolf2025assessing,wolf2025matching,adam2025comparing}.

 There are several other interesting findings from DESI DR2, an interesting finding from DESI DR2 is related to the ongoing $H_0$ tension.
-Although dynamical dark energy can explain the BAO + CMB + SNe data, it does not solve the $H_0$ tension.
-In fact, when combining these data with local measurements of $H_0$, dynamical dark energy actually makes the disagreement worse.
-Specifically, in the $\Lambda$ CDM model, the DESI + Planck data produce $H_0 = 68.17 \pm 0.28$ km s$^{-1}$ Mpc$^{-1}$, corresponding to a 5$\sigma$ tension.
-The best-fit dynamical dark energy models predict $H_0$ values ranging from $63.6^{+1.6}_{-2.1}$ to $67.51 \pm 0.59$ km s$^{-1}$ Mpc$^{-1}$, depending on the assumptions used.
-None of these values match the broader range of precise local $H_0$ measurements, which highlights the ongoing tension in the $H_0$ sector, even with dynamical dark energy included \cite{verde2024tale}.
+Although dynamical DE can explain the BAO + CMB + SNe data, it does not solve the $H_0$ tension.
+In fact, when combining these data with local measurements of $H_0$, dynamical DE actually makes the disagreement worse.
+Specifically, in the $\Lambda$CDM model, the DESI + Planck data produce $H_0 = 68.17 \pm 0.28$ km s$^{-1}$ Mpc$^{-1}$, corresponding to a 5$\sigma$ tension.
+The best-fit dynamical DE models predict $H_0$ values ranging from $63.6^{+1.6}_{-2.1}$ to $67.51 \pm 0.59$ km s$^{-1}$ Mpc$^{-1}$, depending on the assumptions used.
+None of these values match the broader range of precise local $H_0$ measurements, which highlights the ongoing tension in the $H_0$ sector, even with dynamical DE included \cite{verde2024tale}.